Accessing academic support

 Your digital library

-Your Digital Library is your gateway to amazing online learning resources accessible anytime and anywhere.
-To get started, you can read through this introduction to Your Digital Library, and read your subject guide to start discovering library resources in your subject area.
+Your Digital Library is your gateway to amazing online learning resources accessible, anytime and anywhere.
+To get started, read through this introduction to Your Digital Library, and read your subject guide to start discovering library resources in your subject area.

 Drill Hall Library Online Orientation